kjc2274/Heavyweight-Champ/README.md

 ## Project Description

-This a rock-paper-scissors style boxing game built in react.
-Choose an opponent from an api database, or create your own opponent and add it to that database.
+This is a rock-paper-scissors style boxing game built in react.
+Choose an opponent from an API database, or create your own opponent and add it to that database.

 ## Wireframes